passcod/blook/2017-dec-31-yearly-summary.md

 ### Read

-Words read per month, based on the monthly update posts.
+Words of fanfic read per month, based on the monthly update posts.
 Thus the figure is low-balled as the posts don't include fics I read but didn't like, nor the updates for incomplete works I follow.
+And it of course doesn't include all I read that _wasn't_ fanfic.

  - December 2016 → January 2017: 5,399k
  - January → February: 6,416k